aathornburg/lift-tracker/README.md

 Next Steps:
 - ~~Add scss styles into gulp configuration~~
 - ~~Let scss styles be stored in their component folders (requires gulp update)~~
-- Find default app font
+- Find default app font (WIP)
-- Determine color scheme
+- Determine color scheme (WIP)
-- Determine signed-in navigation bar look
+- Determine signed-in navigation bar look (WIP)
-- Create signed-in and signed-out navigation bar (signed-in has a profile/account dropdown; signed-out has a sign-in/sign-up button)
+- Create signed-in and signed-out navigation bar (signed-in has a profile/account dropdown; signed-out has a sign-in/sign-up button) (WIP)
-- Determine overall look-and-feel of page (general idea; this can change of course)
+- Determine overall look-and-feel of page (general idea; this can change of course) (WIP)
+- Set up DB to store lifts into

 To Do:
 - Update gulp so that I don't need to provide the base templates URL every time for every view (ideally, move every view into the folder of each component)